18 Solar Jobs With a Bright Future

 - Solar Heating Installer

 To qualify for the certification exams, you must complete a certain number of training hours through an accredited program.
-You also need construction safety training (either through OSHA or a provincial equivalent if you are in Canada) as well as some industry experience.
+You also need construction safety training (through the Occupational Safety and Health Administration (OSHA) as well as some industry experience.

 Solar Jobs in Installation

 Installation makes up the largest share of solar power jobs.
 In fact, among workers who spent more than half of their time on solar projects in 2018, about 64 percent were involved in installation and project development.
 Check out some of the most common careers in this area:

 Solar installer jobs involve assembling photovoltaic modules and panels, mounting equipment on residential and commercial rooftops, applying weather sealing, and connecting wires.
 This is hands-on work that requires lifting heavy loads and working at great heights.
 Experience in roofing, electrical work, or general construction can boost your job prospects.

 Thermal installers build the systems that collect and circulate solar-heated water for use in residential, industrial, or commercial buildings.
 They install pipes, tanks, fittings, and mounting equipment, and they connect thermal systems to water and power sources.
 They also position solar panels to ensure that they capture the maximum amount of energy.

 These professionals are in charge of connecting solar equipment, such as panels and inverters, to a building's main power supply or to the nation's electrical grid.
 They plan the layout of wiring and fixtures, do voltage testing, and ensure that the system complies with all applicable codes.
 In most areas, electricians must be licensed.